-Rebecca Frost Davis is the Director for Instructional and Emerging Technology at St. Edward’s University in Austin, TX whose works focuses on the intersections of digital pedagogy and liberal education.
-She is co-editor (with Matthew K. Gold, Katherine D. Harris, and Jentery Sayers) of Digital Pedagogy in the Humanities: Concepts, Models, and Experiments, an open-access, curated collection, being published by the MLA, of downloadable, reusable, and remixable pedagogical resources for humanities scholars interested in the intersections of digital technologies with teaching and learning.
-At the National Institute for Technology in Liberal Education, she led an initiative to develop digital humanities at liberal arts colleges and co-authored “Should Liberal Arts Campuses Do Digital Humanities?
-Process and Products in the Small College World” in Debates in the Digital Humanities, edited by Matthew K. Gold, (University of Minnesota Press, 2012).
-Recent publications include “Pedagogy and Learning in a Digital Ecosystem” in Jessie Moore and Randy Bass, eds.
+Rebecca Frost Davis is the Associate Vice President for Digital Learning at St. Edward’s University in Austin, TX whose work focuses on the intersections of digital pedagogy and liberal education.
+She is co-editor (with Matthew K. Gold, Katherine D. Harris, and Jentery Sayers) of Digital Pedagogy in the Humanities: Concepts, Models, and Experiments, an open-access, curated collection, published in 2020 by the Modern Language Association (MLA), of downloadable, reusable, and remixable pedagogical resources for humanities scholars interested in the intersections of digital technologies with teaching and learning.
+Davis, Gold and Harris lay out their approach to digital pedagogy in the project's extensive introduction, "Curating Digital Pedagogy in the Humanities.”
+Also in 2020 she co-edited a special edition of Syllabus Journal on the State of the Syllabus.
+Other recent publications include “Pedagogy and Learning in a Digital Ecosystem” in Jessie Moore and Randy Bass, eds.
 Understanding Writing Transfer and its Implications for Higher Education (2017) and “Redefining Learning Places in the Emerging Digital Ecosystem.”
 In Deric Shannon & Jeffery Galle (Eds.), From the Abstract to the Quotidian: Reflections on Pedagogy and Place (2017).

 PhD, Classical Studies, University of Pennsylvania, 1998

 MA, Classical Studies, University of Pennsylvania, 1996